 A single question with multiple answers might say:

-Why did you decide not to move forward at this time?
+- Why did you decide not to move forward at this time?

-• _Pricing is out of budget right now _
+- Pricing is out of budget right now

-• _Decided to try a different company _
+- Decided to try a different company

-• _Still interested, but need more information _
+- Still interested, but need more information

-• _Need help getting stakeholder buy-in _
+- Need help getting stakeholder buy-in

-• _Other- fill in the blank _
+- Other- fill in the blank

-Similarly, if you think stakeholder buy-in is an issue, you can start producing content marketing pieces such as blog posts or landing pages that will help your lead get that buy-in for the purchasing decision.
+Similarly, if you think stakeholder buy-in is an issue, you can start producing B2B content marketing funnel pieces such as blog posts or landing pages that will help your lead get that buy-in for the purchasing decision.

 Stage 3: Evaluation

-The evaluation phase of your B2B marketing and sales funnel is key.
 While the first couple of phases are squarely on the shoulders of the marketing team, here is where coordination with your product and sales teams comes into play.

 Here are key actions that should happen in this phase:

-• Download a software trial or attend the demo
+- Download a software trial or attend the demo

-• Install/sign up for trial software
+- Install/sign up for trial software

-• Clicks emails to read more information
+- Clicks emails to read more information

-• Current sales promotions
+- Current sales promotions

-• Competitive advantages
+- Competitive advantages

-• Key benefits
+- Key benefits

-• Identify hot leads to the surface sales team
+- Identify hot leads to the surface sales team

-• Optional- Responds to feedback survey about what he/she likes and doesn’t like about the software or service.
+- Optional- Responds to feedback survey about what he/she likes and doesn’t like about the software or service.

-• The conversion rate for installing trial software or attending the demo
+- The conversion rate for installing trial software or attending the demo

-• The conversion rate for completing setup and using software
+- The conversion rate for completing setup and using software

-• Engagement with a sales rep
+- Engagement between a marketing-qualified lead and a sales rep

 At this point, your marketing efforts have gotten your lead to the point that they are ready to try your product or service - now the sales process kicks in.